myramade/hbcu_alexa/build.md

 Once you make all your selections, click the **Create Skill** button at the top of the screen.

-This will take you the **Choose a template** page.
+This will take you the **Choose a template to add to your skill** page.
 Again, the AWS peeps has created some base templates you can use to create your skill, which is awesome.
-For this lab we are going to define a custom model - I recommend playing around with these other templates once you've gone through this lab.
+For this lab we are going to use the **Hello World skill**
- * Select **Start from scratch**
+ *  Select **Hello World Skill** template
+ *  Then click the **Choose** button at the top of the screen

+ You'll see a modal pop-up on your screen as your skill builder is configured with your selections.
+Your Skill Builder screen will take a few minutes to load.